noahgibbs/self_conscious_dgd/37_ArraysMappings.md

 int *b;  /* Clearly an array. */
 ```

-Remember that all variables must be declared at the beginning of their block (which may be the start of a function.)
+Remember that all variables must be declared at the beginning of their block, which may be the start of a function.

 ## KFuns